QUESTION

 No physical contact is predicted to occur with Scott Reef (above the 75 m water depth).
 All proposed activities would occur in waters more than 300 m deep.

-The closest operational vessel (known as a floating production storage and offloading (FPSO) vessel) would be located almost 8 km from the reef and nearly 30 km from the Sandy Islet turtle nesting habitat.
+The closest floating production storage and offloading (FPSO) vessel (a specialised type of ship used to process and store minerals extracted from offshore fields) would be located almost 8 km from the reef and nearly 30 km from the Sandy Islet turtle nesting habitat.

 FACT